karpierz/libpcap/README.rst

 Overview
 ========

-  | Python *libpcap* module is a bridge between Python and *libpcap* C library.
+  | Python *libpcap* module is a low-level binding for *libpcap* C library.
-  | It is an effort to allow python programs full access to the API provided by
+  | It is an effort to allow python programs full access to the API provided
-    the well known *libpcap* Unix C library and by its extended implementation available under Windows as part of the `WinPcap <https://www.winpcap.org>`_ packet capture system.
+    by the well known *libpcap* Unix C library and by its implementation (plus some extensions) available under Win32 systems as part of the `WinPcap <http://www.winpcap.org>`__ packet capture system.

-  | libpcap is a lightweight Python package, based on the *ctypes* library.
+  | *libpcap* is a lightweight Python package, based on the *ctypes* library.
-  | It is an almost fully compliant implementation of the original *LIBPCAP*
+  | It is fully compliant implementation of the original C *libpcap* 1.0.0 API
-    (see below) by implementing whole its functionality in a clean Python instead of C.
+    and the *WinPcap*'s 4.1.3 libpcap (1.0rel0b) API by implementing whole its functionality in a clean Python instead of C.

 About original LIBPCAP:
 -----------------------